The impacts of rainforest deforestation in Malaysia

 Economic Gains/Losses

-It is estimated that illegal logging denies revenues to the people of Malaysia in the order of USD $500m per annum.
-It is also clear that indigenous people are having their land and therefore sources of food and livelihood denied to them at a cost exceeding USD $800m per annum in compensation and welfare payments.
+It is estimated that illegal logging denies revenues to the people of Malaysia in the order of USD 500m per annum.
+It is also clear that indigenous people are having their land and, therefore, sources of food and livelihood denied to them at a cost exceeding USD 800 million per annum in compensation and welfare payments.

-Illegal logging leads to the loss of forest biodiversity and ecosystem services, deprives local communities of their rights and livelihoods, and generates approximately US$10–15 billion annually in criminal proceeds.
-In national revenue terms, the World Bank estimates that Governments lose around USD $5 Billion per annum in direct taxation.
-Illegal logging can refer to timber from restricted forests, harvesting protected species or in excess of allowable yields, harvesting in violation of land or tenure rights, and failing to pay taxes and royalties.
+Illegal logging leads to the loss of forest biodiversity and ecosystem services deprives local communities of their rights and livelihoods and generates approximately US$10–15 billion annually in criminal proceeds.
+In national revenue terms, the World Bank estimates that Governments lose around USD 5 Billion per annum in direct taxation.
+Illegal logging can refer to timber from restricted forests, harvesting protected species or over allowable yields, harvesting in violation of land or tenure rights, and failing to pay taxes and royalties.

 As areas become less biodiverse, the tourism industry may be negatively impacted.

-As climate change is exacerbated by deforestation, yields of produce may decrease due to the drier, hotter climate which will influence the trade and the economy.
+As climate change is exacerbated by deforestation, produce yields may decrease due to the drier, hotter climate, which will influence trade and the economy.

-Mining, logging, agriculture, hydroelectric power and road building all provide jobs to local people, increasing incomes.
+Mining, logging, agriculture, hydroelectric power, and road building provide local people with jobs and increased incomes.

-Products produced from tropical rainforest lands can be traded with other countries for profit.
-The palm oil industry has been the fourth-largest sector that contributes to the economy for the past 15 to 18 years.
-In 2020 palm oil accounted for thirty-eight per cent of the value of Malaysia’s agricultural output and three per cent of its gross domestic product.
-The palm oil industry employs 441 000 people, half of whom are small landowners.
+Products from tropical rainforest lands can be traded with other countries for profit.
+The palm oil industry has been the fourth-largest sector contributing to the economy for 15 to 18 years.
+In 2020, palm oil accounted for thirty-eight per cent of the value of Malaysia’s agricultural output and three per cent of its gross domestic product.
+The palm oil industry employs 441,000 people, half of whom are small landowners.

-Companies that exploit rainforests pay taxes, which support economic development and the provision of public services, such as healthcare and education.
+Companies that exploit rainforests pay taxes, supporting economic development and providing public services, such as healthcare and education.

 Improved accessibility to rainforests through the construction of roads supports the tourist industry and connects rural to urban areas, further supporting economic development.